Andrew-ezeani/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19) This script replaces all characters A and c from input to Z and e respectively.
 20) This script removes all letters c and C from input.
 21) This script reverse it's input
+22) This script displays all users and their home directories, sorted by users.
+Based on the the /etc/passwd file